 Status Conference(s) - CMS conducts a status conference with the sponsoring organization at the end of each webinar week to discuss the status of supporting audit documentation requests (e.g. screenshots, root cause analysis, impact analysis, etc.) and the schedule for the onsite portion of the field work.
-The classification and scoring of audit conditions is determined after receipt and review of all audit documentation by the auditors.
+The classification and scoring of audit conditions is determined after receipt and review of all audit documentation by auditors.
 This is discussed in more detail within the Audit Reporting section.

-Onsite Compliance Program Effectiveness Audit - During the third week of field work, the AIC and CPE Audit Team travel to the sponsoring organization's location to conduct the CPE portion of the audit.
-The CPE Audit Team remains onsite for a period of four to five business days.
+Onsite Compliance Program Effectiveness Audit - During the third week of field work, CPE auditors travel to the sponsoring organization's location to conduct the CPE portion of the audit.
+CPE auditors remain onsite for a period of four to five business days to evaluate sample cases and conduct interviews.
+To review tracer samples, auditors evaluate the sponsoring organization's comprehensive approach to addressing an identified issue or noted deficiency.

 Issuance of Preliminary Draft Audit Report - At the conclusion of the audit field work phase, the AIC issues a preliminary draft audit report to the sponsoring organization, identifying all potential conditions and observations noted during the audit.
-The AIC issues this report in HPMS at least one hour prior to the exit conference.
+The AIC issues this report via the HPMS at least one hour prior to the exit conference.

 Exit Conference - The final day of field work concludes with an exit conference (conducted onsite if CPE is part of the audit).
-The auditors will walk through the preliminary draft audit report with the sponsoring organization and discuss any other outstanding requests for information.
-During the exit conference, the sponsoring organization can ask questions about the findings and provide any follow-up information as appropriate.
-Sponsoring organizations will have an opportunity to formally respond or provide comments for CMS consideration during the draft audit report process, as detailed in Phase III below.
+Auditors will walk through the preliminary draft audit report with the sponsoring organization and discuss any other outstanding requests for information.
+During the exit conference, the sponsoring organization may ask questions about the findings and provide any follow-up information as appropriate.
+Sponsoring organizations will have an opportunity to formally respond or provide comments for CMS consideration during the draft audit report process.